ishanberry/Assesment_Project_Based_Learning/README.md

 # Assesment_Project_Based_Learning
-Hey geeks this is my first project based learning outcome on Rest Api when i am interviewing  with " Smartech Insurance brokers ".
+Hey geeks this is my first project-based learning outcome on Rest Api when I am interviewing  with " Smartech Insurance Brokers ".
+Basically, they gave me Excel where I had to extract the data to MySQL with constraints as I Developed the Rest API With the Skills of Core Java and Spring boot in which I performed the "CRUD OPERATION ".
+I strongly support open source code contribution where I got a chance to learn more Have A look at "CODEBASE " Have a good day